A conversation heard during a recent prototype usability testing session:

 Because the design thinking approach is so lightweight – prototypes can be put together by a team of one or two in just a few days – it’s easy to iterate.
 A failure early on isn’t a disaster, it’s a natural part of the process – a low-risk opportunity to learn and improve.

-It Starts With a Prototype
+It Starts With an Idea

 Our prototypes are interactive and high-fidelity but only surface-level.
 We start by figuring out the surface – the user interface where users experience the product – then build the rest later.